-1. Rub the butter into the flour.
+STEP 1.
+Rub the butter into the flour.
 Sift your flour and powdered icing sugar into a bowl and add salt.
-Softing will remove any lumps, particularly from the icing sugar.
-Give them a quick mix together
+Give them a quick mix together .

 Add in the butter.
-Your butter needs to be cold when adding it in at this stage.
 Toss the butter through the flour mixture until it's fully coated.
-Then use your fingers to rub the butter into the flour until it resembles coarse bread crumbs with some larger hazelnut-sized pieces.
-(Images 1 & 2)
+Then use your fingers to rub the butter into the flour until it resembles coarse bread crumbs with some larger hazelnut-sized pieces (Images 1 & 2).

-2. Add egg and water.
+STEP 2.
+Add egg and water.
 Make a well in the mixture and add the two lightly beaten eggs.
 I use a fork to mix it in but use a spoon or your hands if you prefer.
-Mix it in until the dough is lumpy.
+Mix it in until the dough is lumpy (Image 3).
 There will probably still be some dry bits at the bottom.

 Then it's time to add the ice-cold water.
 Every dough needs a slightly different amount of water.
 This is due to the different flours used, different types of moisture in the butter, and how humid your surrounding air temperature is.

-So my recommendation is to not add in all the water at once.
-Add in half of the water and mix in, then add 1 tablespoon more at a time as needed.
+So my recommendation is to add in half of the water and mix in, then add 1 tablespoon more at a time as needed (Image 4).
 When adding the water, start to bring the dough together.
 Use your fingers with a little extra water to pull in any dry bits at the bottom of your bowl.
 The dough should start to clump when squeezed together.

-3. Bring the dough together and refrigerate.
-Tip your dough out onto a lightly floured surface and use your hands to gently push the dough together until it becomes smoother and more manageable.
-If you have to need the dough, then only do this a couple of times so as not to overwork it.
-(Images 5 & 6) Use your hand to form it into a disc and wrap it tightly in plastic wrap before refrigerating it for 1 hour.
-(Images 7 & 8)
+STEP 3.
+Bring the dough together and refrigerate.
+Tip your dough out onto a lightly floured surface and use your hands to gently push the dough together until it becomes smoother and more manageable (Images 5 & 6).
+Form it into a disc and wrap it tightly in plastic wrap before refrigerating it for 1 hour (Images 7 & 8).